 IRS Tax Form 7004 is the Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns.

-If you are not able to file your corporate income tax return by the original due date, you can request a tax extension by mailing Form 7004 to the appropriate address (see Instructions for IRS Form 7004) or by e-filing Form 7004 online.
+If you are not able to file your business income tax return by the original due date, you can request a tax extension by mailing Form 7004 to the appropriate address (see Instructions for IRS Form 7004) or you can e-file Form 7004 online.

 Note that you cannot e-file your tax extension request for certain tax forms ― including Form 8612, 8613, 8725, 8831, 8876, or 706-GS(D).
 To get an extension for these forms, you must mail a paper tax extension request (Form 7004) to the IRS.

 It’s also important to remember that Tax Form 7004 does not extend the time for payment of any tax due, only the time for filing a return.
-An entity must estimate the amount of tax it will owe, and can pay none, all, or part of its Estimated Income Tax due using a credit card or electronic check (e-check) through FileLater’s online Business Tax Extension system.
+An entity must estimate the amount of tax it will owe — and can pay none, all, or part of its estimated income tax due via EFW (electronic funds withdrawal) through FileLater's online Business Tax Extension system.

 If you chose to e-file Tax Form 7004 through the FileLater system and your request is rejected for any reason, you may make corrections and resubmit your tax extension at no extra charge.